Boom123bam/pinterest-board-to-pdf/README.md

 python3 download.py
 ```

+3. Optional - if you want to view on kindle, you may want to run normalize.py to brighten the dark images so that they are easier to see

-3. Run the makepdf script, it will use all the images in the /output directory to make a pdf called output.pdf
+4. Run the makepdf script, it will use all the images in the /output directory to make a pdf called output.pdf

 ```
 python3 makepdf.py